Skip to main content

 If you specifically want a sweeps poker product and Global Poker isn't doing it for you, RadPoker is worth a look, it's the only other meaningful sweeps poker brand right now, and the Cash Cup tournament structure is real product.
 If you want sweeps as a casino (slots, live dealer, occasional table-game grind), the math doesn't favor RadPoker over the established names.
 You're paying a higher effective cost-per-SC just to access this site's lobby relative to Stake.us, McLuck, or Chumba.

-From personal experience playing at small newer sweeps shops, the operational risk that doesn't show up on the front page is the one that bites: payout queues lengthening when redemption volume spikes, support response times stretching when something goes wrong, and the absence of a regulator to escalate to when a dispute hits.
+At small newer sweeps shops, the operational risk that doesn't show up on the front page is the one that bites: payout queues lengthening when redemption volume spikes, support response times stretching when something goes wrong, and the absence of a regulator to escalate to when a dispute hits.
 RadPoker hasn't been around long enough to have a track record on any of those, good or bad.

 Give it 12-18 months and the picture sharpens.